Azure/azure-sdk/docs/cpp/implementation.md

 The following integer rules are listed in rough priority order.
 Integer size selections are primarily driven by service future compatibility.
 For example, just because today a service might have a 2 GiB file size limit does not mean that it will have such a limit forever.
 We believe 64 bit length limits will be sufficient for sizes an individual program works with for the foreseeable future.

-{% include requirement/MUST id="cpp-design-logical-integer-files" %} Represent file sizes with `int64_t`, even on 32 bit platforms.
+{% include requirement/MUST id="cpp-design-logical-integer-files" %} Represent file sizes with `std::int64_t`, even on 32 bit platforms.

-{% include requirement/MUST id="cpp-design-logical-integer-memory-buffers" %} Represent memory buffer sizes with `size_t` or `ptrdiff_t` as appropriate for the environment.
+{% include requirement/MUST id="cpp-design-logical-integer-memory-buffers" %} Represent memory buffer sizes with `std::size_t` or `std::ptrdiff_t` as appropriate for the environment.
 Between the two, choose the type likely to need the fewest conversions in application.
-For example, we would prefer signed `ptrdiff_t` in most cases because signed integers behave like programmers expect more consistently, but the SDK will need to transact with `malloc`, `std::vector`, and/or `std::string` which all speak unsigned `size_t`.
+For example, we would prefer signed `std::ptrdiff_t` in most cases because signed integers behave like programmers expect more consistently, but the SDK will need to transact with `malloc`, `std::vector`, and/or `std::string` which all speak unsigned `std::size_t`.

-{% include requirement/MUST id="cpp-design-logical-integer-service-values" %} Represent any other integral quantity passed over the wire to a service using `int64_t`, even if the service uses a 32 bit constant internally today.
+{% include requirement/MUST id="cpp-design-logical-integer-service-values" %} Represent any other integral quantity passed over the wire to a service using `std::int64_t`, even if the service uses a 32 bit constant internally today.

 {% include requirement/MUSTNOT id="cpp-design-logical-integer-not-int" %} Use `int` under any circumstances, including `for` loop indexes.
 Those should usually use `ptrdiff_t` or `size_t` under the buffer size rule above.